St. Barbara Church, 15th and Laurel streets, was Springfield’s Slovenian Catholic parish from 1911 until 1947.

 From the day of the establishment of St. Barbara parish, not a little annoyance for priest and people came from sources usually attributed as socialistic.
 Whatever be the real cause of the disturbances, it is evident that the Catholic traditions of old Austria and her neighboring provinces, were often absorbed by the propaganda of agents, broadcasted by word, more often and effectively by the foreign language press.

 Being poor, often uneducated, finding few to sympathize with their lot, and to preach the dignity of labor, many easily fell victims of the false economic doctrines larded so tastefully in the columns of many foreign language newspapers.
 The routine of the shop and mine must have its reaction.
 And this reaction will not be for the better, unless the principles of justice and charity are made to shine forth in social relations by the church and by the state – the former true friend of the workingman – the latter, sometimes missing that role.

 Two years after the church dedication, under another pastor, Rev. Frank Saloven, St. Barbara’s raised $6,000 to build a two-room school building.
 Nuns from the Sisters of the Precious Blood of Alton staffed the school in 1916 (Dominican nuns replaced the Sisters of the Precious Blood in 1924).
 Three girls made up the first eighth-grade graduating class in 1919.

-The parish property consists now (in 1928 – ed.) of almost a city block, with church, school, rectory, sister’s house, auditorium and sexton’s home.
-The valuation of the property is $70,000, with $20,000 liabilities.
+In 1928, the Diamond Jubilee History reported, St. Barbara’s parish property “consists of almost a city block, with church, school, rectory, sister’s house, auditorium and sexton’s home.
+The valuation of the property is $70,000, with $20,000 liabilities.”

 That same year, however, St. Barbara’s pastor Rev. Ernest Burtle was reassigned to organize the northeast side St. Aloysius Parish, costing St. Barbara’s a crucial group of parishioners.